aiidateam/aiida-core/docs/source/concepts/provenance.rst

 .. _delexp_example01b:
 .. figure:: include/images/delexp_example01b.png

-Then AiiDA will be able to automatically identfy the shared node |D_2| and connect both sections back together during the import process.
+Then AiiDA will be able to automatically identify the shared node |D_2| and connect both sections back together during the import process.
-For this kind of recognition it doesn't matter which subgraph was exported first.
+For this kind of recognition it doesn't matter which sub-graph was exported first.

 In the following section we will explain in more detail the criteria for including other nodes and the corresponding traversal rules.